mariafrc/project-management/README.md

 # project-management

-Simple project management app with angular, nestjs and typeorm.
+Simple project management app with angular, nestjs and typeorm

-* angular: 10
-* primeng: 10
-* nest: 10